 The cannabis capital markets, both credit and equity, are still currently dominated by small funds and family offices, which we believe lack the experience and capital to navigate such a dynamic and complex environment.
 Furthermore, the vast majority of banks and institutional investment funds are not lending to the cannabis industry, given the current regulatory environment, creating a void in the market for credit-based solutions.
 Historically, cannabis firms have funded operations with equity, but as the industry matures and companies become more sensitive to equity dilution, we expect demand for credit-based solutions to increase.
-Market turbulence also added to the significant decrease in both debt and equity capital markets activity in 2020, but we are already seeing a robust pickup in activity in 2021.
+Market turbulence also added to the significant decrease in both debt and equity capital markets activity in 2020.